unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_formatter_ffi.rst

         See the `Rust documentation for try_new_unstable <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/struct.TypedDateFormatter.html#method.try_new_unstable>`__ for more information.

-    .. js:function:: format_gregorian_datetime(value)
+    .. js:function:: format_iso_date(value)

-        Formats a :js:class:`ICU4XGregorianDateTime` to a string.
+        Formats a :js:class:`ICU4XIsoDate` to a string.

         See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TypedDateFormatter.html#method.format_to_write>`__ for more information.

+    .. js:function:: format_iso_datetime(value)

+        Formats a :js:class:`ICU4XIsoDateTime` to a string.

+        See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TypedDateFormatter.html#method.format_to_write>`__ for more information.

 .. js:class:: ICU4XGregorianDateTimeFormatter

-    An ICU4X TypedDateTimeFormatter object capable of formatting a :js:class:`ICU4XGregorianDateTime` as a string, using the Gregorian Calendar.
+    An ICU4X TypedDateTimeFormatter object capable of formatting a :js:class:`ICU4XIsoDateTime` as a string, using the Gregorian Calendar.

     See the `Rust documentation for TypedDateTimeFormatter <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TypedDateTimeFormatter.html>`__ for more information.